hashicorp/design-system/website/docs/patterns/data-visualization/partials/guidelines/color-usage.md

 ![Color usage for sequential data visualization](/assets/patterns/data-visualization/color-usage/data-visualization-sequential.png)

-A graduated color sequence can distinguish elements in visualizations without inherent axes or directions, like maps or geographic representations.
+A graduated color sequence can distinguish elements in visualizations without inherent axes or directions, such as maps or geographic representations.

 ![Color usage using a graduated color sequence](/assets/patterns/data-visualization/color-usage/data-visualization-graduated-sequence.png)